artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 title: >
   Hesiod
 description: >
-  Notes on Hesiod's Theogony and Works and Days
+  Notes on Hesiod's "Theogony" and "Works and Days"
 type: note
 order: 3
 ---